Sakura-dōri Line

 The first section of the line opened in 1989.
-Between Nagoya and Imaike, the line runs under Sakura-dōri Avenue, being the bypass line of Higashiyama Line.
-Until 2015, it was the only Nagoya Municipal Subway line to use Automatic train operation.
+Between Nagoya and Imaike, the line runs under Sakura-dōri Avenue, serving as a bypass to the Higashiyama Line.
+Until 2015, it was the only Nagoya Municipal Subway line to use automatic train operation.

 All platforms are 8 cars long but only 5 car trains are currently operated.

 Stations

+All stations are in Nagoya, Aichi Prefecture.